h1romas4/nts1mkii-rust-wave/README.md

 Does not work.

 For some reason, it becomes out of bounds.
 Late binaries are overwritten in the next section.
-Passing the `--long-plt` option to linker fixes it, but not sure if it is correct.

 ```asm
 000005c0 <osc_white@plt>: